 NJDC Issue Briefs

-NJDC also produces and distributes Issue Briefs that are intended to provide a national snapshot of a particular juvenile defense issue and to highlight innovative approaches from around the country addressing that issue and pushing for reform.
+NJDC also produces and distributes Issue Briefs intended to provide national snapshots of specific juvenile defense issues and approaches for addressing these issues, as well as on how to pushing for reform.

 National Juvenile Defense Standards (Winter 2012)

 The Standards represent a comprehensive understanding of the role and duties of the juvenile defender in the 21st century juvenile court system, and seek to strengthen and guide the ethical and professional performance of the juvenile defense attorney.
 The Standards present a national approach to systematizing zealous, competent, and diligent defense practice in juvenile court and set out a framework for representation that is anchored in the law, science, and professional codes of responsibility.

 This policy paper describes the critical and specialized role of the juvenile defender and reflects best practices as defined by the field—front-line defenders, social workers, academics, and other juvenile justice advocates working in our nation’s juvenile delinquency courts every day.
 The goal of the piece is to educate judges, prosecutors, probation officers, and other juvenile justice professionals about the importance of the juvenile defender’s responsibility to advocate for the client’s expressed interests.

 Ten Core Principles for Providing Quality Delinquency Representation through Public Defense Delivery Systems (Summer 2008)

 Adopted in partnership with the American Council of Chief Defenders in December 2004 and revised and reissued in July 2008, these Core Principles provide criteria by which a public defense delivery system may provide high quality delinquency representation and fully implement the holding of In re Gault.